xlladdins/xll/docs/Excel4MacrosA-D.md

 **DEFINE.NAME**?(name\_text, refers\_to, macro\_type, shortcut\_text,
 hidden, category, local)

-Name\_text    is the text you want to use as the name.
+Name\_text&nbsp;&nbsp;&nbsp;&nbsp;is the text you want to use as the name.
 Names cannot include spaces, and cannot look like cell references.

-Refers\_to    describes what name\_text should refer to, and can be any of the following values.
+Refers\_to&nbsp;&nbsp;&nbsp;&nbsp;describes what name\_text should refer
+to, and can be any of the following values.

 <table>
 <tbody>